 •2,5km/1,5mile after the village of Moraitika/Messogi before Boukari port on the seaside road.

-Set in the spacious grounds of a former olive-oil press, with its grove of venerable olive trees, the traditional Aphrodite villas -an exquisite combination of simplicity, harmony and sophistication - have been faithfully maintained to provide you with an exclusive taste of the comfort and luxury of the life-style of Kerkyra (=Corfu ).
+This wonderful 27 acres absolute waterfront retreat comprises a magnificent complex of 2 villas each one offering the utmost privacy for a serene and atmospheric stay in enchanting Corfu.
+It is ideally located in the small locality of Αgia Pelagia in the south East Coast of the Greek island of Corfu offering panoramic views over the Ionian Sea.
+Set in the spacious grounds of a former olive-oil press, with its grove of venerable olive trees - an exquisite combination of simplicity, harmony and sophistication - the property has been faithfully maintained to provide you with an exclusive taste of the comfort and luxury of the life-style of Corfu.

 |Size||Sleeps up to 24, 12 bedrooms|

 |Rooms||12 bedrooms, 12 bathrooms of which 2 family bathrooms, 4 en suites and 6 shower rooms, Solarium or roof terrace|

 |Nearest Amenities||1.5 km|